AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### How are user entitlements (free vs premium) handled?

-User entitlements are determined by the user’s Adobe account subscription state through Adobe Identity Management System (IMS).

-- Free users have limited access to templates, assets, and generative features
-- Premium users have expanded access and higher usage limits

-Your application can choose to provide premium access to users or allow users to authenticate with their existing Adobe accounts.
+Entitlements follow the user’s Adobe account subscription: free accounts have limited templates, assets, and generative features; premium accounts have broader access and higher limits.
+Your app can supply premium access or let users sign in with their own Adobe account.

+To control how premium generative features appear for users without entitlements, you can use configuration such as `SHOW_FIREFLY_PAYWALL_FOR_UNENTITLED_USERS` (whether they see a paywall when using those features).

 ### Can I control which templates are shown to users?

 Yes.
-You can configure template discovery using `appConfig` parameters during SDK initialization.
+You can configure template discovery using `appConfig` parameters such as `selectedCategory` and `categorySearchText`.

-For example:

-- `selectedCategory: "templates"`
-- `categorySearchText: "<search query>"`

-These configurations allow you to display curated templates and filter results by industry, asset type, or keywords.
+For more details, see [BaseEditorAppConfig](https://developer.adobe.com/express/embed-sdk/docs/v4/shared/src/types/editor/app-config-types/interfaces/base-editor-app-config).

 ### Can the SDK be launched from different entry points in my application?